 Eat Breakfast Every Day

-Note to all busy people: three coffees does not constitute breakfast.
+Note to all busy people: three coffees do not constitute breakfast.

 Skipping breakfast is a habit many people share.
 It is easy to do when you’re busy but trust me, your well-being will suffer.
 I’m not convinced by the latest Silicon Valley bullet-proof, max-power, coconut-oil-and-butter coffee trend either.
 Your body needs food to function.
 You need this energy to tackle the day.
 If you spend your working hours on your feet, breakfast is doubly important.